shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Shank.”

 “I’m Reesu.
-This firbolg is Daisy, the tabaxi is Drathalion, and the shadar kai is Bob.”
+This firbolg is Daisy, the tabaxi is Drathalion, and the shadar-kai is Bob.”

 “Want some zombie jerky?”
 Bob offered him some.